Humanitext/humanitext-dts/README.md

 # dts-typescript

-a Distributed Text Services (DTS) API for the TEI/XML files available in the Kouigenji Monogatari Text DB
+Distributed Text Services (DTS) API for the TEI/XML files available in the Kouigenji Monogatari Text DB

 ## 🌐 Website